Section II Table of Contents Section IV

 Recognizing the global nature of the problem, on September 16, 1987, in Montreal, Canada, 24 nations and the European Economic Community (EEC) signed the Montreal Protocol on Substances that Deplete the Ozone Layer.
 Most of the major CFC and Halon producing and consuming nations signed the agreement.
 On August 1, 1988, the U.S. EPA enacted the provisions of this agreement into regulations for the United States.

-The Clean Air Act of 1990, directs EPA to establish requirements to prevent the release of ozone-depleting substances.
+The Clean Air Act (CAA) of 1990 directs EPA to establish requirements to prevent the release of ozone-depleting substances.
 The Act has many sections dealing with air quality and emissions, but the sections dealing with ozone depletion are Sections 608 and 609.
+These CAA regulations and subsequent revisions are codified in the Code of Federal Regulations, specifically 40 CFR 80 Subpart B.

 Section 608 deals with the building and stationery air-conditioners and requires technicians to be certified in Type I, II and III or Universal.
 Over the road refrigeration units and R-22 (HCFC) air conditioning, such as that found in buses, also requires Section 608 certification.